QuickBooks Blog

 Statement of Account Template

-Essential aspects in an account statement include:
+Essential parts of an account statement include:

-• Client Information: Always include the client’s information at the top of the document to illustrate who the account holder is
+• Client Information: Always include the client’s information at the top of the document to illustrate who the account holder is.

-• Account Summary: Displayed at the top of the accounts statement, this provides an overview of the current transactional balance between business and client- including previous balance, credits, new charges, and total balance due
+• Account Summary: Displayed at the top of the accounts statement, this provides an overview of the current transactional balance between business and client, including previous balance, credits, new charges, and total balance due.

-• Charges: The amount charged per invoice given
+• Charges: The amount charged per invoice given.

-• Credits: This is the amount owed for the account, minus all payments made, or credit available
+• Credits: This is the amount owed for the account, minus all payments made, or credit available.

-• Account Current Balance: This is the amount owed by the customer that must be paid to your company at the time of the statement
+• Account Current Balance: This is the amount owed by the customer that must be paid to your company at the time of the statement.

 Accounting 101 for Small Businesses